The rise of Alternative Property sector

 Residential properties have been part of the listed real estate industry in Europe for decades, although they became much more relevant after 2012 with the expansion of the German residential landlords and the emergence of several alternative subsectors like co-living, social housing, senior living, and purpose-built student accommodation (PBSA) in continental Europe.

 During the last decade, the number of alternative housing specialists in Europe multiplied by four and their total market cap changed from EUR 1,403 million in 2014 to EUR 7,252 million in 2024, representing a total growth of 416.7% (CAGR 17.8%).
-Regarding a long-term potential growth, some demographic trends can be highlighted.
-First, the provision of care homes and senior living facilities has not evolved fast enough1.
+Regarding long-term potential growth, some demographic trends can be highlighted.
+First, the provision of care homes and senior living facilities has not evolved fast enough.
 Simultaneously, looking at senior housing, most of the

 European markets remain highly fragmented, mainly due to regulatory and idiosyncratic differences across several territories.